joseph-flinn/site/frontend/posts/gen-ai-development-1.md

 -------------------------------------------------------------------------------
 ```

-I know from past experience, a project of this size would take me about two weeks to do myself.
-I'd
+I know from past experience, a project of this size would take me about two weeks to fully update
-have to spin up on how Strapi pluigns work (in both v4 and v5), spin up on the code base, read the
+myself.
+I'd have to spin up on how Strapi pluigns work (in both v4 and v5), spin up on the code
-docs on breaking changes, and then get to updating and fixing.
+base, read the docs on breaking changes, develop the updates, and test.
+The tasks in front of

-The tasks in front of us--Claude Code and I--were to update the project dependencies while
+us--Claude Code and I--were to update the project dependencies while upgrading the plugin to support
-upgrading the plugin to support the v5 major version of Strapi.
-It soon became apparent that
+the v5 major version of Strapi.
-something weird happend in the development cycles of Strapi that was confusing Claude.

-Strapi's major verison update to version 5 was released on September 18, 2024.
-It included a major
-version update to the custom design system that was tagged `2.0.0-rc*`, but not yet released.
-Claude
-kept trying to use the latest released `1.19.0` (from May 31, 2024) instead of using v2.
-The plugin
-code would successfully build, but then break in the browser when trying to load from the
-conflicting version.

 ## TL;DR